telefonicaid/fiware-cygnus/flume/README.md

 where `i` depends on the number of rows previously inserted.

+In both cases, `row` or `column`, the CKAN organization will be `mycompanyname` and the dataset containing the resource will be `workingrooms_floor4`.

 The information stored in the datastore can be accesses as any other CKAN information, e.g. through the web frontend or using the query API, e.g;

     curl -s -S "http://${CKAN_HOST}/api/3/action/datastore_search?resource_id=${RESOURCE_ID}